Hello! I am Dr Patrick Porter, an Australian and Professor of Strategic Studies at the University of Exeter, in the

 My first book came out in 2009 with Columbia University Press and Hurst, Military Orientalism: Eastern War through Western Eyes.

-My next book is The Global Village Myth: Distance and Strategy in Modern War with Georgetown University Press, coming out in 2015.
+My next book is The Global Village Myth: Distance and Strategy in Modern War with Georgetown University Press and Hurst, out now.

 I have written a Monograph on the grand strategic choices facing the United States, available for download here.

 I’m a contributing Editor at the online strategy journal Infinity.

 I’ve written in The National Interest, a couple of pieces for the Australian press on defence/security related matters, a piece for Le Monde Diplomatique, also podcasted here, one for The World Today, and done an interview for CNN.

 Hobbies: cigars, beer, low-brow ancient Rome novels, watching footy and cricket, playing with my cat, and writing.